|

 Within each directory, you will find a directory called Headers where

-header files, you can use the flag -framework APIName -framework
+header files, you can use the flag For example, if you wish to use the Address Book API:-framework APIName -framework

 linker.